bearyinnovative/bearychat.js/README.md

 ### `rtm.loop`

-To archive more flexible usage, `bearychat.js` won't provide any implementations for `rtm.loop`.
+To achive more flexible usage, `bearychat.js` won't provide any implementations for `rtm.loop`.
 You can use [`examples/rtm_loop`](./exapmles/rtm_loop) as implementation reference.